payshares/payshares-go/docs/reference/examples.md

 ## Creating and submitting a payment transaction

-Crafting transactions and getting the base64-encoded transaction envelope (often referred to as the "transaction blob") is a central aspect of interacting with the stellar network.
+Crafting transactions and getting the base64-encoded transaction envelope (often referred to as the "transaction blob") is a central aspect of interacting with the payshares network.
 The Go SDK uses the `build` package to craft transactions.
 The example below builds a payment for testnet and outputs the encoded blob to standard out.
 For this example, we have two previously created accounts on the test network.

 ```go
 package main